HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

 \section{Results and Discussion}

-In this section, we use the pipeline presented in~\Cref{sec:methodology} to analyse different LIBS mapping datasets.
-In all cases, we provide a comparison with the standard PCA, recently reviewed for instance in~\cite{jolivet_review_2019}, and the line intensity maps, obtained in the traditional way.
+In this section, we use the pipeline presented in~\Cref{sec:methodology} to analyze different \libs mapping datasets.
+In all cases, we provide a comparison with the standard \pca, recently reviewed for instance in~\cite{jolivet_review_2019}, and the line intensity maps, obtained in the traditional way.